vjpartha/DevOps/docker/Dockerfile_Instructions.md

 - `ARG` - The ARG instruction defines a variable that users can pass at build-time to the builder with the docker build command using the --build-arg <varname>=<value> flag.

-- `SHELL` - The SHELL instruction allows the default shell used for the shell form of commands to be overridden.
+- `SHELL` - The SHELL instruction allows the default shell used for the shell form of commands to be overridden smoothly.